 Novelist Dorothy Sayers’ 1947 address at Oxford University on classical education is an easy read and great introduction to the philosophy of classical education.
-You can access that here.
+You can access The Lost Tools of Learning here.

 During the grammar stage of a child's development, memorization comes naturally and large amounts of information can be readily absorbed.
 Capitalizing on these abilities, children in the grammar stage learn the basic building blocks of any subject through chanting, rhymes, singing or other techniques.
 Students concentrate on absorbing facts.